magento/baler/docs/ALPHA.md

 Please make sure to follow all steps in the order they're documented below.

+## Verify PHP is installed

+`baler` needs to run PHP and load classes from Magento, so make sure PHP is setup correctly for use with Magento.
+See the [Magento documentation](https://devdocs.magento.com/guides/v2.3/install-gde/system-requirements-tech.html#php) for more details.

+Verify you either have `php` available in your `$PATH`, or set the `$BALER_PHP_PATH` environment variable to point to the binary.

 ## Get node.js

 You will need a version of `node.js` that is >= `10.12.0`.
 You can check if this is already available from the command line via `node -v`.